From 1984, the focus of investigations shifted to healthy aging

 The three studies in the elderly

-The HALE (Healthy Ageing: a Longitudinal study in Europe) project started in 2001 as an extension of three longitudinal studies: the 35-year follow-up data of the Seven Countries Study, the Finland, Italy, Netherlands Elderly (FINE) study and the Survey in Europe on Nutrition in the Elderly: a Concerted Action (SENECA) project.
+The HALE (Healthy aging: a Longitudinal study in Europe) project started in 2001 as an extension of three longitudinal studies: the 35-year follow-up data of the Seven Countries Study, the Finland, Italy, Netherlands Elderly (FINE) study and the Survey in Europe on Nutrition in the Elderly: a Concerted Action (SENECA) project.

 The Zutphen Elderly Study is an extension of the original Zutphen Study with a sample of the same age.
 The Zutphen Elderly Study was the only cohort of the FINE study and the HALE project in which detailed information on the diet of all the participants was collected four times between 1985 and 2000.

-Study findings on healthy ageing
+Study findings on healthy aging

 See the timeline for an overview of how these studies are associated with the Seven Countries Study: